autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-vehicle.md

 - YOUR_VEHICLE_launch (see [here](https://github.com/autowarefoundation/sample_vehicle_launch) for example)
 - YOUR_SENSOR_KIT_launch (see [here](https://github.com/autowarefoundation/sample_sensor_kit_launch) for example)

-Once created, you need to update the `autoware.repos` file of your cloned Autoware repository to refer to these two description packages.
+Once created, you need to update the `autoware.repos` file of your cloned Autoware meta-repository to refer to these two description packages.

 ```diff
 -  # sensor_kit